 Workaround: Use the supported Acrobat Save buttons in the Heads Up Display (HUD) or legacy Toolbar works.
 The HUD is the floating toolbar which fades in and out when you hover the mouse at the bottom of the PDF.

 Problem: Cannot Print using Safari File> Print.
 Preview is blank and the printouts are printed blank.

 Workaround: Use the supported Acrobat Save buttons in the Heads Up Display (HUD) or legacy Toolbar works.
 The HUD is the floating toolbar which fades in and out when you hover the mouse at the bottom of the PDF.

 - Problem: Save as Word Document does not properly generate word output from Hebrew text in PDF files.
+There is now workaround

 Workaround: When the ICA loads this window for the first scan initiated using the scanner, the user should switch to the detailed ICA window which avoids the problem.
-Another workaround to overcome the issue is: click on “Show Details” button in the ICA dialog to launch the detailed window and scan specifying the desired settings.
+Another workaround to overcome the issue is: click Show Details in the ICA dialog to launch the detailed window and scan specifying the desired settings.

 - Problem: The spelling suggestions shown are different from previous releases.
 While Acrobat XI provides a new spelling plug-in, the spelling suggestions provided are fewer or include suggestions that don’t fit.

 - Problem: If you have Microsoft Word running and you try to uninstall Acrobat, a Files in Use error message is shown.
 If you click, Retry, the Files in Use error message is shown again.
-Workaround: Either close Microsoft Word first before uninstalling Acrobat or apply this hotfix: http://support.microsoft.com/kb/2649868/en-US
+Workaround: Either close Microsoft Word first before uninstalling Acrobat or apply this hot fix: http://support.microsoft.com/kb/2649868/en-US